-Buying a home can be stressful enough without having a salesperson working against your best interests.
-Here are a few tips on how you can protect yourself in these cases…
+Here are a few tips on how you can protect yourself in a worst-case scenario.

-1. Leverage a mortgage broker
+1. Leverage the expertise of a mortgage broker

 Mortgage brokers — at least those worth their salt — are paid to ensure financing is solid.
 They don’t want you blaming them when your financing falls through after you put an offer on a home.

 Compare Mortgage Rates